tldr-pages/tldr/pages/linux/wajig.md

 `wajig purge {{package}}`

-- Perform an update then a dist-upgrade:
+- Perform an update and then a dist-upgrade:

 `wajig daily-upgrade`